-Treatment of limiting contrast (Climit), based on current information about telescope aberrations and the expected performance of JWST NIRISS/AMI.
+Treatment of limiting contrast (Climit) is based on current information about telescope aberrations and the expected performance of JWST NIRISS/AMI.

-See here for a general treatment of "contrast" (C), including Climit(s) in particular.
+See the article Contrast Considerations for JWST High-Contrast Imaging for a general treatment of "contrast" (C ), including Climit(s) in particular.

 Climit(s) is a function of essentially everything related to high contrast imaging (HCI): myriad eclectic technical factors and procedures, end-to-end.